-Assistant Coach - Distance
+Position: Assistant Coach - Distance

-He coached James Dwyer to a berth in the 2016 NCAA Outdoor Championships in the 5000 meters, a first by a Clemson athlete since Matt Clark nearly a decade ago.
+On the men’s side, Porter coached James Dwyer to a berth in the 2016 NCAA Outdoor Championships in the 5000 meters, a first by a Clemson athlete since Matt Clark nearly a decade ago.

 Prior to his stint at Clemson, Porter also served in a volunteer capacity for the 2012-13 season at LSU alongside Elliott.
 He helped coached Natoya Goule to NCAA National Championships in both the indoor and outdoor 800 meters.
 He also helped coach Charlene Lipsey, first-team All-American in both seasons and the SEC’s 800 Indoor Champion in 2013.
 Porter also had a positive effect on the performances of Laura Carleton, who won an SEC crown in the indoor 5000 meters.

-Prior to his volunteer experience on the Bayou, Porter was the head cross country and track coach at Colonial Forge High School in Stafford, Va.
+Before his volunteer experience on the Bayou, Porter was the head cross country and track coach at Colonial Forge High School in Stafford, Va.
 His teams collected 10 Commonwealth District titles, six Northwest Region Championships and two State Championship podium finishes.

 Individually, he coached 18 all-state athletes and an All-American squad in the boys 4×800 meter relay.
 Additionally, 12 of his athletes from Colonial Forge went on to compete at the Division I level in track & field and cross country.